bniladridas/inception-recognition/README.md

-# Object Recognition with InceptionV3
+# Image Classification

 ## Overview
-This project implements object recognition using the InceptionV3 deep learning model.
+This project implements image classification using the InceptionV3 deep learning model.
 The model is pre-trained on the ImageNet dataset, making it capable of accurately classifying a wide range of objects in images.

 ## Features
 - InceptionV3 architecture for powerful image classification